Frequency Response Module

 Frequency Response Measurement

-A frequency response lets you make an analysis of the dynamic behavior of the servo loop in the frequency domain and make an estimate of how changes to the servo parameters will have an effect on that behavior.
+A frequency response lets you make an analysis of the dynamic behavior of the servo loop in the frequency domain.
+You can also make an estimate of how changes to the servo parameters will have an effect on that behavior.

 Servo Gains and Servo Filters